 We expect user growth will remain under 1% throughout the rest of the forecast period and estimate that Twitter will only add an additional half million users—nearly all of whom will be adults ages 25 or older.

-Teens remain less likely to use the platform.
+Teens, on the other hand, remain less likely to do so.
 Indeed, just 4.9 million teens in the US will use Twitter this year, compared with the 16.4 million expected to use Snapchat and 12.8 million expected to use Instagram.

 "Twitter’s usage challenges are coming even as it has worked to improve the health of the platform," wrote eMarketer principal analyst Debra Aho Williamson in a recent report, Snapchat and Twitter 2018: Many Challenges, but a Few Things Advertisers Still Like.
 "This spring, it shut down 70 million accounts, the vast majority of which were idle, so they did not count toward Twitter’s published MAU figures.
 However, Twitter (like Facebook) has been in a negative spotlight this year as investigations into election meddling, the dissemination of fake news, censorship and more have stirred up tensions."